dimitri-nicolo/calico/master/reference/calicoctl/resources/globalreport.md

 - Specify the node(s) to include in report generation jobs
 - Enable/disable creation of new jobs for generating the report

-**Note**: Currently, global reports can only be configured using the `kubectl` command using these case-sensitive aliases:
+This resource is not supported in `calicoctl`.

+For `kubectl` [commands](https://kubernetes.io/docs/reference/kubectl/overview/), the following case-insensitive aliases may be used to specify the resource type on the CLI:
-`globalreport.projectcalico.org`, `globalreports.projectcalico.org` and abbreviations.
+`globalreport.projectcalico.org`, `globalreports.projectcalico.org` and abbreviations such as
+`globalreport.p` and `globalreports.p`.

 ### Sample YAML